Inborn errors of carbohydrate metabolism

+Inborn errors of carbohydrate metabolism can affect the catabolism and anabolism of carbohydrates, causing both minor problems such as lactose intolerance as well as life-threatening diseases such as Von Gierke's Disease.

-Carbohydrates account for a major portion of the human diet.
-These carbohydrates are composed of three principal monosaccharides: glucose, fructose and galactose; in addition, glycogen is the storage form of carbohydrates in humans.
-The failure to effectively use these molecules accounts for the majority of the inborn errors of human carbohydrates metabolism.
+The carbohydrates that account for a major portion of the human diet are composed of three principal monosaccharides – glucose, fructose, and galactose – with glycogen the storage form of carbohydrates in humans and starch the storage form in plants.
+The failure to effectively use these carbohydrate molecules accounts for the majority of the inborn errors of human carbohydrate metabolism.

-By Carbohydrate
+Carbohydrate

-Glycogen and Glucose
+Glycogen and glucose

 Glycogen storage diseases are deficiencies of enzymes or transport proteins which impair glycogen synthesis, glycogen degradation or glycolysis.
 The two organs most commonly affected are the liver and the skeletal muscle.
 Glycogen storage diseases that affect the liver typically cause hepatomegaly and hypoglycemia; those that affect skeletal muscle cause exercise intolerance, progressive weakness and cramping.

 Glucose-6-phosphate isomerase deficiency affects step 2 of glycolysis.
 Triosephosphate isomerase deficiency affects step 5 of glycolysis.
 Phosphoglycerate kinase deficiency affects step 7 of glycolysis.
 Pyruvate kinase deficiency affects the 10th and last step of glycolysis.

 Glucose-6-phosphate dehydrogenase deficiency affects the degradation of glucose in the pentose phosphate pathway, which is especially important in red blood cells.

 For further information on inborn errors of glucose metabolism and inborn errors of glycogen metabolism see below.

 Lactose

 Lactose is a disaccharide sugar composed of galactose and glucose that is found in milk.
-Lactose can not be absorbed by the intestine and needs to be split in the small intestine into galactose and glucose by the enzyme called lactase; unabsorbed lactose can cause abdominal pain, bloating, diarrhea, gas, and nausea.
+Lactose can not be absorbed by the intestine and needs to be split in the small intestine into galactose and glucose by the enzyme called lactase; undigested lactose reaches the colon where it is fermented by bacteria.
+The fermentation process produces H_{2}, CO_{2,} lactic acid, and acetic acid.
+This process causes digestive disruptions, abdominal pain, bloating, diarrhea, gas, and nausea.
+Symptoms can be reduced by supplementation of the lactase enzyme.

 In most mammals, production of lactase diminishes after infants are weaned from maternal milk.
-However, 5% to 90% of the human population possess an advantageous autosomal mutation in which lactase production persists after infancy.
-The geographic distribution of lactase persistence is concordant with areas of high milk intake.
-Lactase non-persistence is common in tropical and subtropical countries.
-Individuals with lactase non-persistency may experience nausea, bloating and diarrhea after ingesting dairy.
+However, around 35% of the human population possess an advantageous autosomal mutation in which lactase production persists throughout adulthood.
+The geographic distribution of lactase persistence is up to 15% of North Europeans, 80% of Blacks and Latinos and 100% of American Indians and Asians.